 Do not change the orientation of the pages or the font used for the label information.
 Do not add any other design elements.
+Delineate any images that have white backgrounds with a thin black border.

-Make images as large as possible on each page, but keep them within the .25" border.
+Make images as large as possible on each page, but keep them within the .25" margin.
 Since your images will likely be different proportions and orientations, they don't need to completely fill the space within the border guides.